Losant/workflow-node-catalog/README.md

 This repository contains a collection of contributed nodes for [Losant's Visual Workflow Engine](https://docs.losant.com/workflows/overview/).
 These nodes provide additional capabilities and third-party integrations above and beyond the built-in nodes provided by the Losant workflow editor.

+## Deprecation Notice

+This repository has been deprecated.
+The nodes found in this repository have been moved to the [Losant Templates](https://github.com/Losant/losant-templates) repository.

 ## Importing a Contributed Node

 Each folder in this repository is made up of one or more `.node` files.
 Each file represents a self-contained node that can be imported into your Losant Application as a [Custom Node](https://docs.losant.com/workflows/custom-nodes/overview/).